"A prophet was a prophet only when he was acting as such"--Joseph Smith, History of the Church 5:265.

-Oft repeated, and much repeated of late, is the assertion that no on-the-spot, eyewitness accounts exist of Joseph Smith translating from the Egyptian papyri.
-Warren Parrish, scribe, gives but a one-line summary of his work as scribe, and three years after the fact: "I have set by his side and penned down the translation of Egyptian Hieroglyphicks as he claimed to receive it by direct inspiration of Heaven" (Painesville Republican, 5 February 1838).
-The lack of such an account has seemed to leave an unbridgeable gap in understanding: How did the Prophet translate the Book of Abraham!
-What of the papyri!
+Oft repeated, and much repeated of late, is the assertion that no on-the-spot, eyewitness account exists of Joseph Smith translating from the Egyptian papyri.
+Warren Parrish, scribe, gives but a one-line summary of his work, and three years after the fact: "I have set by his side and penned down the translation of Egyptian Hieroglyphicks as he claimed to receive it by direct inspiration of Heaven" (Painesville Republican, 5 February 1838).
+The lack of such an account leaves a unbridgeable gap in understanding: How did the Prophet translate the Book of Abraham?
+What of the papyri?
 Owing to the supposed absence of an eyewitness account showing how the "work of translation" unfolded, an account that brings both papyri and the act of translation to one table, it's as commonly believed as not that the Prophet did not translate from the papyri he owned at all; instead, he "translated" by receiving a revelation about a lost record.
 As for the Egyptian artifacts, though so very physically present, these played the role of "catalyst" or "springboard" to the revealed "translation."

 Joseph Smith was indeed given the translation of the Book of Abraham by revelation, but the words of Abraham were also inkbrushed onto a specific papyrus in his keeping, according to a clear statement in his last sermon, given on June 16, 1844, and recorded by Thomas Bullock: "I learned it by translating the papyrus now in my house."